Maellb/PocPersonalize/README.md

 5. Select the "AmazonSageMakerFullAccess" and click "Attach Policy"
 ![image](image/AmazonSageMakerFullAccess.png)

-7. Do the same for "AmazonPersonalizeFullAccess"
+7. Do the same for "AmazonPersonalizeFullAccess" and "IAMFullAccess"

 ## 📊 Metrics